 Where you can get the most bang for your buck here is to get the right materials for the shirt as these will absorb loads of dirt, grime, sweat, and other outside things like rain.

-With all this being absorbed to cut down on stench you would be best served to look at purchasing merino wool gear like Solstice Hoodie from Ridge Merino or an Alpaca shirt or hoodie from somewhere like the Appalachian Gear Company.
+With all this being absorbed to cut down on stench, you would be best served to purchase merino wool gear like the Solstice Hoodie from Ridge Merino or an Alpaca shirt or hoodie from somewhere like the Appalachian Gear Company.

 These also can be washed clean with ease whereas other synthetics in gear like UA shirts will absorb this smell making it hard to get rid of even after multiple washes.

-Whereas a synthetic fill doesn’t collapse as much along with it offers much-improved performance in humid and wet weather as it won’t lose the heat-trapping as down will.
+A synthetic fill doesn’t collapse as much, along with it offers much-improved performance in humid and wet weather as it won’t lose the heat-trapping as down will.